 Because dried apricots are essentially concentrated, it’s better to feed them in smaller quantities than fresh.
 Unfortunately, it is very simple for your French Bulldog to eat too many dried apricots because they are smaller in size but just as sugary.
 This easily leads to the French Bulldog consuming unhealthily high levels of sugar.

 Even when dried apricots are being made, sugar may have been added.
-Check the label to make sure there is no added sugar or additives that are not good for your French Bulldog.
+Check the label to make sure no added sugar or additives are not good for your French Bulldog.

 Signs Your French Bulldog Has Had Too Much Apricot?

 If your French Bulldog has a reaction to dried apricots, how will you know if they are sick?
 Symptoms such as difficulty breathing and dilated pupils are likely to be present.
 Also, your pup might exhibit symptoms such as panting, lethargy, fatigue, and extreme weakness – as well as suffer from shock in severe cases.
 Symptoms of cyanide poisoning include all of these.

 Making your French Bulldogs diet more healthy and interesting requires you always to consider if certain foods are suitable for your dog or not.
 Some foods are best avoided, like chocolate, while others, like cucumbers, may be safe.
 Apricots are in the grey area.